EWRB – Energy & Water Reporting & Benchmarking

 Do only high-rise buildings need to report?

-Reporting is required for any building or multiple buildings, with a total gross square footage of at least 100,000 (50,000 in 2020).
-This includes high-rises, low-rises and large townhome complexes.
+Reporting is required for any building, with a total gross square footage of at least 50,000.
+This includes high-rises, low-rises and large townhome buildings.

-A good rule of thumb for 2019 is that high-rise buildings with more than 100 units or townhome complexes with more than 75 units need to report.
+A good rule of thumb is that single buildings with more than 50 units will likely need to report.

 Property assessment guidelines dictate the exact types of applicable buildings, as per the examples below: